-21st Century FOX May Sell To Disney & Here's Why You Should Care
+21st Century FOX May Sell Itself To Disney & Here's Why You Should Care

 In the world of entertainment, very few major conglomerate companies hold most of our major franchises.
 Alphabet is the largest, consisting of Google, YouTube, Android.
 Next in line is Disney, which owns not only most of the fairy tales in the world, but ABC, ESPN, Pixar, LucasFilm and the Marvel Cinematic Universe.
 No. 3 is Comcast, which owns NBC as well as most of our cable boxes.
 No. 4 is 21st Century FOX, home of FOX Broadcasting, Sky and FOX News.
 So, it's a big deal when stories surfaced today that 21st Century FOX may sell to Disney.
 The No. 2 and No. 4 entertainment companies in the world merging together is a major shift in the landscape.